idan-grimberg-damri/EasyWedding/README.md

 # EasyWedding
-This app is the final project I chose to implement as a Computer Science student.
+This app is my degree final  project.

 Simulation are in Hebrew.
 However, there's also support for English.